sjsu-library/unionist/_items/unionist--text-0086.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: QUICK TRAVELLING.
-A gentleman left Boston on Friday morning at 5 o’clock, and<br>arrived by stages, steamboats and rail-ways at the wharf in Baltimore at 30<br>minutes before 2 on Sunday morning—making the journey in 44 hours and 40<br>minutes, from city to city, distance about 500 miles.—<br><em>N.Y.
-Daily Adv.</em>
+transcription: 'QUICK TRAVELLING.
+A gentleman left Boston on Friday morning at 5 o’clock, and arrived by stages, steamboats and rail-ways at the wharf in Baltimore at 30 minutes before 2 on Sunday morning—making the journey in 44 hours and 40 minutes, from city to city, distance about 500 miles.— <em>N.Y.
+Daily Adv.</em> '
 scholarlyNotes:
 commentary: Boston to Baltimore can now be traversed by plane in less than two hours.
 relatedPeople: